emmannl/docs/docs/roadmap.md

 * Patch Steam and other Pop maintained and supported applications with a graphics preference description in the desktop file
 * Documentation to help the community identify apps that don't support hybrid graphics and details on how developers can add support
 * Add right click app icon option > Application Settings

-### GNOME Online Accounts

-* Add additional providers to GNOME Initial Setup
-* Add CalDav and CardDav providers
-* Patch GNOME Calendar and GNOME Contacts for the new providers

-### Pop!_OS General

-* Change LSB descriptions to Pop for 20.04
-* Smooth codec installation
-* Remove System76 driver for System76 hardware customers.
-Integrate necessary information and features into the desktop.
-* Update Recovery Partition and Refresh OS features in GNOME Settings > About
-* Pop features in GNOME Settings > About for the new GNOME 3.36 panel design
-* Tensorman in 18.04
-* NVENC support in ffmpeg
-* Transition Thelio Io firmware updates to LVFS

 ### Installer